-1. At dinner each night of November, see if your family can collectively think of 10 things you are grateful for.
+1. At dinner, see if your family can collectively think of 10 things you are grateful for.
 Keep a running list or make a new list each night.

 3. Drop a small note in your son, daughter, or husband’s lunch—or put a sticky note where they’ll find it at just the right time.
 You might say, “When I think of what I’m thankful for, you always come to mind.
 I love you.
 Or, Thank you for the ways you __.
 I love you so much.”

 7. On the back of an interior door, post a piece of poster board and keep a pen attached with adhesive Velcro.
-Make it a family goal to fill the poster by Thanksgiving with the objects of your gratitude.
+Make it a family goal to fill the poster with the objects of your gratitude.
 Or start a “blessings journal” for yourself and for your family.
 Make it a goal to write and remember at least one way God blesses you each the day.
 Even recognizing God in ordinary things like seeing a rainbow or watching your toddler’s admiration for a caterpillar is evidence of God at work.